 MalwareBytes Report Tracks Evolving Cyber Threat Landscape

 Malware, or malicious software, has always existed in tandem with technological advancement.
 As computers and mobile devices get smarter, so too do the threats that plague them.
-2017 was another banner year for cyberthreats, from the WannaCry ransomware attack in May to NotPetya in June, and the Equifax, Yahoo, and Uber data breaches throughout the fall.
+2017 was another banner year for cyber threats, from the WannaCry ransomware attack in May to NotPetya in June, and the Equifax, Yahoo, and Uber data breaches throughout the fall.
 These headlines reinforced the unequivocal need for improved cybersecurity, in a threat landscape that is constantly evolving.

-But how exactly are these threats changing?
 Which types affect consumers, and which target businesses?

 MalwareBytes, an internet security firm specializing in disinfection and protection solutions and a Gartner "Visionary" in Endpoint Protection Platforms, may offer some insight.
 In their "Cybercrime Tactics and Techniques: 2017 State of Malware," MalwareBytes researchers tracked the progression of cyber threats throughout the year.
 Looking at detection rates for both businesses and individuals, the report provides a compelling macro-view of 2017, while forecasting emergent threats in 2018.
 These were the most eye-opening things we read: